charliemking/FocusAI/README.md

 # FocusAI

 A privacy-first study assistant built with SwiftUI for macOS.
-FocusAI helps you analyze documents, generate summaries, create flashcards, and answer questions about your study material.
+FocusAI helps you analyze documents, generate summaries, create flashcards, and answer questions about your study material, no Wifi required.

 ## Features